ahanna1997/Detection-Lab-2/README.md

 + Before beginning we need to meet some requirments before we can start .First thing is we need to have a VM environment to host the Windows 11 machine and the  other applicaion we are going to be using.(Im  using Promox VE)

-+ So if you have your VM envirnment the next step is having Windows 11 ISO installed.if you dont install it and then we can begin/
++ So if you have your VM envirnment the next step is having Windows 11 ISO installed.if you dont install it and then we can begin.

 + In your Windows 11 Vm lets start by downloading Sysmon so lets open up the internet browser and search Sysmon.Click the top link should be a Microsoft link.Once on the next page scroll down until you see the "Download Symon" link click it and the download should begin creating a Sysmon folder.